Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: Introduction

-We introduce \frameworkname, a framework for \textbf{M}ult\textbf{i}modal \textbf{R}etrieval \textbf{A}ugmented \textbf{G}eneration \textbf{E}valuation.
-Inspired by factuality evaluations \cite{min-etal-2023-factscore}, the core of \frameworkname is the idea that all information---whether represented in text, image, audio, or video---can be decomposed into unimodal linguistic objects (subclaims), thus grounding all modalities to subclaims.
-Our metric consists of \claimscore, to capture the factuality (precision) and coverage of information (recall) in generated text, and \citationscore, to capture if sources cited by the generated text are fully supported (precision) and all the evidence is fully cited (recall).
-We design this metric to be evaluated in reference-free (no gold human text) and reference-based (with gold human text) settings, allowing for our method to apply to summarization, VQA, and settings without human annotated gold data.\footnote{We elaborate on evaluating other tasks in \autoref{append:sum_eval}.}
+We introduce \mirage, a framework for \textbf{M}ult\textbf{i}modal \textbf{R}etrieval \textbf{A}ugmented \textbf{G}eneration \textbf{E}valuation that extends subclaim-level factuality assessment to the multimodal, multi-source, citation-attributed setting.
+Core to \mirage is the notion that all information---whether represented in text, image, audio, or video---can be decomposed into subclaims, grounding all modalities in a common unit of evaluation.
+Our framework consists of \claimscore, which measures the factuality (precision) and coverage (recall) of information in generated text, and \citationscore, which measures whether cited sources support their associated subclaims (precision) and whether recalled information is properly attributed (recall).
+Both metrics can be evaluated in reference-based or reference-free settings, enabling \mirage to be used across an array of different tasks (e.g., summarization, VQA).

-In addition to \frameworkname, we transition three prominent text-based RAG (TextRAG) metrics---\acle \cite{gao-etal-2023-enabling}, \argue \cite{mayfield2024nuggets}, and \ragas \cite{es-etal-2024-ragas}---to multimodal RAG.
-However, these methods were not designed for evaluating across modalities or with long multimodal contexts.
-We find that these existing methods are limited by computational constraints of multimodal inference (e.g.\ the concatenation of multiple videos in \acle), have infeasible mechanisms in a visual domain (e.g.\ extracting all the information from a source in \ragas), and largely ignore the literature in factuality assessment, like FActScore \cite{min-etal-2023-factscore} (all metrics).

-We focus our analysis on evaluating video-based RAG (VideoRAG) in WikiVideo \cite{martin2025wikivideoarticlegenerationmultiple}, the task of writing a Wikipedia-style article in response to a query from multiple videos with citations to the videos used in generation.
-Video poses various challenges for RAG evaluation, notably around assessments of support \cite{liu2020violinlargescaledatasetvideoandlanguage, zaranis2025moviefactsfibsmf2}.
-Judging entailment between a text premise and audio-visual evidence is especially difficult, requiring strong cross-modality understanding.
-Additionally, performing inference over multiple videos or long videos is often computationally infeasible \cite{li2025videochatflashhierarchicalcompressionlongcontext}.
-These constraints make video a challenging source domain---more so than images or audio taken independently---and therefore the ideal test-bed for modality-agnostic evaluation.

-In our analysis of the four metrics, we collect three human judgments: (1) extrinsic quality judgments, where human annotators assess the overall quality of predictions; (2) intrinsic quality judgments, where annotators provide \claimscore-specific judgments; and (3) grounding judgments, where annotators ground subclaims from predictions in the relevant videos.
-Comparing metric agreement with these judgments, we find (1) \frameworkname annotated by humans has the highest agreement with extrinsic quality judgments, (2) TextRAG metrics poorly or negatively correlate with all human judgments (due to the aformentioned limitations) and (3)~ROUGE and BERTScore perform well when judging the information presented in predictions, but less so for judgments about groundedness.
-Based on these findings, we provide recommendations for how to comprehensively evaluate multimodal RAG in time- and compute-constrained settings.